HannaKalantar/Elk-Stack-Project/README.md

 - Run the playbook, and navigate to Kibana<also the public ip address of the elk server:port address that you opened((5601))> to check that the installation worked as expected.

 Answer the following questions to fill in the blanks:
 - Which file is the playbook?
 Where do you copy it?
-The playbook to set up elk is elkalicious.yml and you copy this file into the /etc/ansible/directory.
+  - The playbook to set up elk is elk.yml and you copy this file into the /etc/ansible/directory.
-- Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?
 - Which URL do you navigate to in order to check that the ELK server is running?
-In order to check if your elk server is up and running, you need to connect to the public IP address of the elk machine in a browser with the open port.
-Thus, your url should read something similar to this http://13.77.219.27:5601/app/kibana#/home .
+  - In order to check if your elk server is up and running, you need to connect to the public IP address of the elk machine in a browser with the open port.
+Thus, your url should read something similar to this http://13.77.219.27:5601/app/kibana#/home.

 ### Step by Step from Downloading Docker to Setting up a Playbook

-In order to run this set of dockers you will want to run the commands as follows(this is of course with you having already set up a azure VM; sudo apt update
+In order to run this set of dockers you will want to run the commands as follows.
+Note: This can only work if you already have set up a Azure VMs.

-sudo apt install docker.io
+`sudo apt install docker.io`

-systemctl status docker ( run this command to ensure that your docker.io was installed and running)
+`systemctl status docker` (run this command to ensure that your docker.io was installed and running)

-After installation your process is not running please run sudo systemctl status docker to start your process
+After installation, if your process is not running please run `sudo systemctl status docker` to start your process.

-sudo docker pull cyberxsecurity/ansible ( this will pull the container((you must know the container/image name exactly)) and download the container for you to acces)
+`sudo docker pull cyberxsecurity/ansible` (this will pull the container((you must know the container/image name exactly)) and download the container for you to access)

-sudo docker run -ti cyberxsecurity/ansible:latest bash ( please only run this once if you run it more than once you will have one or more container)
+`sudo docker run -ti cyberxsecurity/ansible:latest bash` (please only run this once, if you run it more than once you will have one or more container)

-sudo docker container list -a ( this will show all available containers that you have after running ((run -ti)) this will also give you the name of the container for you to start
+`sudo docker container list -a` (this will show all available containers that you have after running ((run -ti)) this will also give you the name of the container for you to start)

-sudo docker start (for instance mine is tender_liskov) this will start your container and make it available to attach too.
+`sudo docker start` (for instance mine is quirky_herschel).
+This will start your container and make it available to attach too.

-sudo docker attach
+`sudo docker attach`

-sudo docker run -it cyberxsecurity/ansible /bin/bash (this will set up a host and config file within your container allowing you to set up the files how you want)
+`sudo docker run -it cyberxsecurity/ansible /bin/bash` (This command will set up a host and config file within your container allowing you to set up the files how you want).

-once you have done that you will want to locate the files.
+Once you have done that you will want to locate the files.

-cd /etc/ansible once you have moved into the directory /etc/ and moved into ansible you will want to run a ls to confirm your files are there.
+`cd /etc/ansible` once you have moved into the directory `/etc/` and moved into ansible you will want to run a `ls` to confirm your files are there.

-once you have done this you will be able to adjust the playbook files here.
+Now that you have done all previous steps, you will be able to adjust the playbook files here.
 This will allow you to overwrite your playbooks, update your config files into include new webservers, or even new elk servers.

 The first file we should look at is the hosts file.
 In here you will want to remove the # next to [webservers] and underneath a couple of lines that are already added there you will want to add the IP addresses that you want for your webservers for example mine being 10.0.0.6.
-Once you have added that you will want to hit tab and add the following line next to it. ansible_python_interpreter=/usr/bin/python3 this will allow for your python-pip3 that you installed in your playbooks to work with out an issue.
+Once you have added that you will want to hit tab and add the following line next to it. `ansible_python_interpreter=/usr/bin/python3` this will allow for your python-pip3 that you installed in your playbooks to work with out an issue.

 After we are done with the our changes to the hosts file we are going to save and exit and go into our configure file for ansible.